R74nCom/InfiniteChef-Mods/README.md

 See [example_mod.js](https://github.com/R74nCom/InfiniteChef-Mods/tree/main/example_mod.js) to learn the basics of modding.

+To test your mod, you can usually copy-paste the entire script into your browser's console.
+Usually this is done by pressing F12 and going to the 'Console' tab.

 Create a fork of [InfiniteChef-Mods](https://github.com/R74nCom/InfiniteChef-Mods) on GitHub, add or edit your mod file, and make a pull request to submit it for review.